 Can I make a meatless sauce?

-Cook the sauce without the hamburger and only simmer for half the time.
+Cook the sauce without the ground beef and only simmer for half the time.
 Another idea is to omit the ground beef but serve Meatballs on the side for people to add in as desired.

 Cook sauce according to recipe directions, let cool, put into an airtight freezer-safe container, and freeze for up to 6 months.
 Reheat the sauce and add it to the cooked pasta.

-Store leftovers in the fridge for 3-5 days if properly stored in an airtight container(s), or put in a freeze ziploc and freeze for up to 3 months.
+Store leftovers in the fridge for 3-5 days if properly stored in an airtight container(s), or put in a freezer ziploc and freeze for up to 3 months.

 About Kristyn